How to exercise during your menstrual cycle

 - Aerobics

-It is very important to warm up properly during this time, as increased oestrogen can cause your muscles and joints to relax more than usual – making injury more likely.
+It’s important to warm up properly during this time, as increased oestrogen can cause your muscles and joints to relax more than usual – making injury more likely.

 During the second half of your cycle – and as your period is near, you might feel warmer and less energetic.
 This means you might like to switch to gentler styles of movement such as walking, cycling, yoga or Pilates.

-Can exercise help with PMS?
+Can exercise help with premenstrual syndrome (PMS)?

 What exercise is best during your period?

 To help you plan what type of exercise to do when, you could start tracking your menstrual cycle using an app or period diary.
-Here you can record when your period starts, and any symptoms you have during the month.
+Here you can record when your period happens, and any symptoms you have during the month.
 This can help you to notice any patterns in energy levels and mood – so you can plan your workouts accordingly.

 If you notice you have very low energy during or after your period, or if menstrual pain stops you from exercising, then see a GP for support.